wavefrontHQ/docs/pages/doc/proxies_histograms.md

 ## Wavefront Histogram Computation

-A [histogram](https://en.wikipedia.org/wiki/Histogram) creates a distribution by aggregating data into bins.
-For example, the following figure illustrates a distribution of 205 points of a metric that ranges in value from 0 to 120 into bins of size 10 at t = 1 minute.
+A Wavefront [histogram](https://en.wikipedia.org/wiki/Histogram) creates a distribution by aggregating data into bins.
+For example, the following figure illustrates a distribution of 205 metric points, that range in value from 0 to 120  at t = 1 minute, into bins of size 10.

 ![histogram](images/histogram.png)

 The following table enumerates the distribution of the same metric at successive minutes.
-The first row of the table contains the distribution illustrated in the chart.
+The first row of the table contains the distribution illustrated in the figure.
 The following rows show how the distribution evolves over successive minutes.

 <table width="50%">
 <colgroup>